alibagherifam/mentha/README.md

 ## ⚙ Technologies

-The project uses [TensorFlow Lite](https://www.tensorflow.org/lite) framework for machine learning on mobile.
+The project uses the [TensorFlow Lite](https://www.tensorflow.org/lite) framework for machine learning on mobile.

 Currently, the ML model is
 a [pre-trained one](https://tfhub.dev/iree/lite-model/mobilenet_v1_100_224/uint8/1) from